sherman-jordan/pf2e-visioner/Feats-and-Features.md

 ## Sneaky
 - Maximum movement in the Start Sneak callout and Sneak Results chip are adjusted up by 5 ft.
--
+- A new row of buttons is added to the Sneak Results Dialog, allowing the GM to defer End Position validation.
+This enables multiple Sneak actions that are taken in sequence to ignore the concealment or cover requirement for end position, until the final Sneak action / end of turn.
+- A new dialog box for end-of-turn position validation is added, allowing the Gm to validate the movement end prerequisites for a chain of Sneak actions taken in a turn.

 ### Swift Sneak
 - Maximum movement in the Start Sneak callout and Sneak Results chip are adjusted to full movement speed.

 ### Terrain Stalker
-Trigger: Token must begin a Sneak within difficult terrain matching their chosen type according to the following chart:
+Trigger: Token begins a Sneak within difficult terrain matching their chosen type according to the following chart:

 | Scene or Region Environment    | Difficult Terrain Type|
 | ------------------------------ | --------------------- |